Multistate Employer: Federal

 - Whether the employer is required to maintain health benefits for employees who are on leave and at what level those benefits must be provided;

-- Whether, and to what extent, family and medical leave laws apply to employees in domestic partnerships, civil unions or same-sex marriages;
+- Whether, and to what extent, family and medical leave laws apply to employees in domestic partnerships or civil unions;

 - Allowable duration of employees' leave period;